Arua Airport: Planned improvements

 In July 2009, the Civil Aviation Authority of Uganda, which owns and operates Arua Airport, publicly announced that it had started to upgrade the airport to international standards.
 Plans included a modern airport terminal with capacity for 200 passengers, paving the runway, widening it to 45 m, and extending it to 2.5 km.
 However, these plans have stalled since 2009 because of a compensation dispute with local landowners.

 These improvements are part of efforts to improve Arua Airport, Gulu Airport, and Kasese Airport to international standards.
 When these improvements are complete, Uganda will have four international airports, including the only preexisting international airport at Entebbe.

 Arua Airport is one of twelve upcountry airports administered by the Uganda Civil Aviation Authority.
 It is also one of five upcountry airports authorized to handle cross-border air traffic from neighboring countries to promote tourism within Eastern Africa.

+Developments

+In February 2024, East of Eden Uganda Limited (EOE), a private investment company signed a memorandum of understanding (MOU) with the Ministry of Works and Transport to fund, execute and publish a feasibility study to convert Arua Airport into Arua International Airport.
+When the report is published and the parties agree on terms, it is expected that EOE will be awarded a concession to develop the international airport under the build–own–operate–transfer (BOOT) public private partnership arrangement.